JoinColony/colonyJS/docs/_Docs_TaskLifecycle.md

 ## Rate and Reveal

-After the task work has been submitted (or the due date has passed), the work rating period begins.
+After the task deliverable has been submitted (or the due date has passed), the work rating period begins.

 Task payouts are determined by work rating based on a 3-star system.

-* The Evaluator reviews the work done and submits a rating for the Worker.
+* The `EVALUATOR` reviews the work done and submits a rating for the `WORKER`.
-* The Worker considers the task assignment and submits a rating for the Manager.
+* The `WORKER` considers the task assignment and submits a rating for the `MANAGER`.

 Because work ratings are on-chain, they follow a "commit and reveal" pattern in which ratings are obscured in order to prevent ratings from influencing each other.

-* During the "commit period", ratings are submitted to the blockchain and hidden until they are later revealed.
+During the "commit period", ratings are submitted to the blockchain and hidden until they are later revealed.
 The commit period lasts 5 days or as long as it takes for both ratings to be submitted.

 ```js